Fez (hat): In popular culture

 British comedian Tommy Cooper adopted the fez as part of his comic act while serving in Egypt during the Second World War.
 The hat went on to become Cooper's hallmark and an icon of 20th-century comedy.

 Fans of English rugby team Saracens often wear fezzes to matches, and the club itself describes the fez as "one of the most recognisable club symbols".

 The pop group Madness have often worn fezzes, as seen in the music video to their 1979 song "Night Boat to Cairo".

-In the comic Life in Hell, Akhbar and Jeff wear fezzes.

 In the Disney animated series Gravity Falls, Grunkle Stan, a main character who has a persona "Mr. Mystery", wears a fez which sometimes features a Shriners symbol.

-In the movie Ali Baba Bujang Lapok, some characters, including Ali Baba, can be seen using a fez.
-They are also wearing the hat wrongly, as they put the tassel in front instead of at the back.

 The Eleventh Doctor (portrayed by Matt Smith) has a fascination with the fez, and wears it in some episodes of the British sci-fi television series Doctor Who.
-A fez also features in one Thirteenth Doctor episode.
+A fez also features in one Thirteenth Doctor episode, it's also worn by the Tenth Doctor briefly in the episode “Day of the Doctor”.

+Many active clergy members of the Church of the SubGenius wear red fezzes.